MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 monikerRange: '>= tfs-2017'
 ---

-# Install and manage Code, Wiki, and Work Item Search
+# Install and manage Search

 [!INCLUDE [version-header](../../_shared/version-tfs-2017-through-vsts.md)]

 ::: moniker range="= azure-devops"

-In this article, learn how to install and uninstall the Search extension in Azure DevOps Services.
+In this article, learn how to install and uninstall the Search extension for Code, Wiki, and Work item in Azure DevOps Services.

 ::: moniker-end